Lead Generation: Importance, Best Practices, & Examples for Sales and Marketing

 1. Take advantage of lead generation tools

-You don’t have to go it alone: there are a ton of super helpful software tools out there to help you automate the lead gen process and keep your pipeline full.
+You don’t have to go it alone: there are many super helpful software tools out there to help you automate the lead gen process and keep your pipeline full.

 For example: